OriHoward/FinalProject-Chat/README.md

 ## How to Run the Code:

 First run the server side:
+* Make sure you are inside the Server folder

 ```shell
 python3 RunServer.py
 ```

 Then run the client side:
+* Make sure you are inside the Client folder

 ```shell
 python3 RunClient.py